Who Is Liable In Short-Term Rental Management?

 Who is liable in short-term rental management?

-In short-term rental management, liability depends on who controls the operation, who makes decisions, and how the business is structured - not just who owns the property.
-When evaluating who is liable in short-term rental management, courts look closely at operational control.
+Liability in short-term rental management depends on who controls the operation, who makes decisions, and how the business is structured, not just who owns the property.
+When courts evaluate responsibility after an incident, they look closely at operational control.

 • Handle guest communication